ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 on the screen capture.
 There are some limitations to note:

 * The main component of a group cannot be of type Text
-* The  :iconlink:`gloss|region-of-interest|../glossary.html#glossary-region-of-interest`
-  must contain at least 2 characters (recognition improves as the amount of text increases)
+* The region-of-interest must contain at least 2 characters (in general, text recognition improves as the amount of text in the RoI increases, and with larger fonts and increased screen resolution)

 .. _alyvix_designer_options_components_text_detect: